Committee and Council Descriptions

-ULI Los Angeles is a member-led organization committed to providing high-quality programs and projects to the region’s land use professionals.
-Members can get involved by attending any of our local events or by becoming active with one of our local committees.
+ULI Los Angeles (ULI LA) is a member-led organization committed to providing high-quality programs and projects to the region’s land use professionals.
+ULI LA members can get involved by attending any of our local events or by becoming active with one or several of our local committees or local product councils.

 Our Committees